On a topology property for the moduli space of Kapustin-Witten equations: Introduction

-The \cite{DK} Proposition 2.2.3 shows that the gauge-equivalence classes of flat $G$-connections over a connected manifold, $X$, are in one-to-one correspondence with the conjugacy classes of representations $\rho:\pi_{1}(X)\rightarrow G$.
-If we suppose $X$ is a simply-connected manifold, i.e. $\pi_{1}(X)$ is trivial, then the representations $\rho$ must be a trivial representation.
-It is no sense to consider Kapustin-Witten equations on a principal $G$-bundle with $p_{1}(P)=0$ over a simply-connected four-manifolds. \end{rem} The organization of this paper is as follows.
+The \cite[Proposition 2.2.3]{DK} shows that the gauge-equivalence classes of flat $G$-connections over a connected manifold, $X$, are in one-to-one correspondence with the conjugacy classes of representations $\rho:\pi_{1}(X)\rightarrow G$.
+If $X$ is also a simply-connected manifold, i.e., $\pi_{1}(X)$ is trivial, then the representations $\rho$ must be a trivial representation.
+It is no sense to consider Kapustin$\en$Witten equations on a principal $G$-bundle with $p_{1}(P)=0$ over a simply-connected four-manifolds. \end{rem} The organization of this paper is as follows.
 In section 2, we first recall gauge theory in $4$-dimensional manifolds.
-In section 3, we recall a vanish theorem for the extra fields.
-Using an optimal inequality proved by Donaldson, we prove that the extra fields of non-trivial solutions of Kapustin-Witten equations have a positive lower bounded.
-Thanks to Taubes' compactness theorem \cite{T1}, we observe that if $(A_{i},\phi_{i})$ is a sequence solutions of Kapustin-Witten equations and the connections $\{A_{i}\}_{i\in\N}$ obeying $dist(A_{i},A_{\infty})\rightarrow0$, $A_{\infty}$ is an ASD connection, then the sequence $\{\|\phi_{i}\|_{L^{2}(X)}\}$ has a bounded subsequence.
-At last, we obtain our main result: there is non-existence non-trivial solution on a neighbourhood of a $general$ ASD connection.
-In section 4, we extends the results to the global situation, we would prove that the $L^{2}$-norm of self-dual part of curvature $\|F^{+}_{A}\|_{L^{2}(X)}$ has a uniform positive lower bounded if the connections on the compactification of moduli space of ASD connections, $\bar{M}_{ASD}$, are $generic$.
-In particular, we could proved that the moduli space of the solutions of Kapustin-Witten equations is non-connected.
-We also given some $4$-manifolds $X$ with Riemannian metric $g$ and principle $SO(3)$-bundles $P\rightarrow X$ ensure the connections on $\bar{M}_{ASD}$ are $generic$.
-At last section, we extend the ideas of Kapustin-Witten equations to other equations on gauge theory-- Hitchin-Simpson equations and Vafa-Witten on compact K\"{a}hler surface with a K\"{a}hler metric $g$.
+We also discuss the elliptic deformation complex and Kuranishi model for the Kapustin$\en$Witten equations.
+In section 3, we recall a vanishing theorem for the extra fields of the decoupled Kapustin$\en$Witten equations.
+Using an optimal inequality proved by Donaldson, we observe that the $L^{2}$-norm of extra fields of non-trivial solutions of Kapustin$\en$Witten equations have a positive lower bounded.
+Thanks to Taubes' compactness theorem \cite{T1}, we observe that if $(A_{i},\phi_{i})$ is a sequence solutions of Kapustin$\en$Witten equations and the connection $A_{i}$ converges to an irreducible ASD connection $A_{\infty}$ in $L^{2}_{1}$ (under moduli gauge transformations), then the sequence $\{\|\phi_{i}\|_{L^{2}(X)}\}$ has a bounded subsequence.
+At last, we obtain our main result: if the connection $A$ is closed to a $generic$ ASD connection $A_{\infty}$, then $(A,\phi)$ must be a trivial solution.
+In section 4, we extend the above results to the global case.
+We will prove that if the connections on the compactification of moduli space of ASD connections, $\bar{M}_{ASD}$, are $generic$, then $\|F^{+}_{A}\|_{L^{2}(X)}$ must has a uniform positive lower bounded.
+In particular, the subspace of anti-self-dual solutions is not connected to the space of Kapustin$\en$Witten equations.
+We also given some four-manifolds $X$ with Riemannian metric $g$ and principle $SO(3)$-bundles $P\rightarrow X$ ensure that the connections on $\bar{M}_{ASD}$ are $generic$.
+At last, we construct a gluing theorem for the connection $A$ which obeys $\|\La_{\w}F_{A}\|_{L^{2}(X)}\leq\varepsilon$, see Theorem \ref{T6}.
+We then extend the results for the Kapustin$\en$Witten equations to other coupled equations for pairs such as the Hitchin$\en$Simpson equations and Vafa$\en$Witten on compact K\"{a}hler surface with a smooth $c$-$generic$ K\"{a}hler metric $g$.